The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 What age should I tell people in Korea?

 The simplest neutral answer is your birth year: '95년생이에요' ('I was born in 95').
 Koreans will calculate the relevant age themselves depending on context.
-In administrative settings (bank, hospital, immigration), give your 만 나이 (international age).
+In official forms and administrative settings, give your 만 나이 (international age).
 In casual social settings, your 한국식 나이 (international age plus 1 or 2) is what most Koreans will mentally translate to anyway.

 What changed in the 2023 reform?

-The Act on the Unification of Age Calculation took effect June 28, 2023.
-It defaulted all administrative documents, civil contracts, banking, insurance, medical, and immigration records to 만 나이 (international age).
-What did not change: conscription law, school placement, the Youth Protection Act's alcohol and tobacco threshold, and casual conversation.
+The amendment package commonly called the 만 나이 통일법 took effect June 28, 2023.
+It defaulted administrative and civil-law age references to 만 나이 (international age) unless a specific law says otherwise.
+What did not change: conscription law, cohort-based school placement, the Youth Protection Act's alcohol and tobacco threshold, and casual conversation.
 Western headlines that said Korea 'scrapped' Korean age were inaccurate.
 The reform standardized administrative use only.

 What's the legal drinking age?